xistva02/Classification-of-interpretation-differences/README.md

 ## Description:

 Some of the functions are hand-crafted for specific data and their labels.
 To use them within your dataset, follow the same hierarchy.
 The recordings are divided into 'user' (composer), 'session' (composition), 'movement'.
+This unusual segmentation is due to the compatibility with a specific software, which is in the development right now.
 In our case, audio files were stored in 'F:/\_KInG/\_king_database/user/composition/CDXXX/XXX\_NameOfQuartet\_movement' path.

 For example, if we use 'user' = Dvorak, 'session' = No.12, 'movement' = 1, we get: